 The Canadian National Project (CNP) Award is annually awarded to the most successful project teams in Canada.
 The award identifies examples of excellent project management and acknowledges innovative projects.
 It supports professional project management in achieving high performance in projects and motivates project teams to identify and optimize the use of their strengths.
-The Award will be presented for the first time in ProjectWorld Conference in Toronto in 2011 (with the process planned to be started in September 2010).
+The Award was presented for the first time in ProjectWorld Conference in Toronto in 2011.

 The CNP Award is a unique form of benchmarking for project work.
 All award applicants receive an individual, detailed written benchmark report from a team of qualified and experienced project experts in leading positions.
 Benchmark report shows not only the strengths in project management but also indicates in which areas the project work can be improved, which leads to better project results in the future.
 The benchmark report includes also the comparison of the best project teams' performance.